nodef/extra-iterable/README.md

-A collection of functions for operating upon iterables.<br>
+An [iterable] is a sequence of values.<br>
 📦 [Node.js](https://www.npmjs.com/package/extra-iterable),
 🌐 [Web](https://www.npmjs.com/package/extra-iterable.web),
 📜 [Files](https://unpkg.com/extra-iterable/),
 📰 [Docs](https://nodef.github.io/extra-iterable/),
 📘 [Wiki](https://github.com/nodef/extra-iterable/wiki/).

-An [iterable] is a sequence of values.
-Assumption here is that an iterable can only be iterated over once.
+This is a collection of functions for operating upon **iterables**.
+Assumption here is that an **iterable** can *only* be iterated over *once*.
 Methods which require multiple iterations preserve old values in a backup array using [toMany].
 Many methods accept both compare and map functions, and in some cases using **only** a map function enables *faster comparision* (like [unique]).
 I borrowed a lot of ideas from Haskell, Elm, Python, Basic, Lodash, and other NPM packages.
 These are mentioned in references of each method.

 This package is available in *Node.js* and *Web* formats.
-The web format is exposed as `extra_iterable` standalone variable and can be loaded from [jsDelivr CDN].
+To use it on the web, simply use the `extra_iterable` global variable after loading with a `<script>` tag from the [jsDelivr CDN].

 > Stability: [Experimental](https://www.youtube.com/watch?v=L1j93RnIxEo).